slint-ui/slint/api/cpp/README.md

 cmake_minimum_required(VERSION 3.19)
 project(my_application LANGUAGES CXX)

-# Note: Use find_package(SixtyFPS) instead of the following three commands, if you prefer the package
+# Note: Use find_package(Slint) instead of the following three commands, if you prefer the package
 # approach.
 include(FetchContent)
 FetchContent_Declare(